tttmmmyyyy/fixlang/BuiltinLibraries.md

 #### `impl IO : Monad`

 ### IO::IOHandle

-A handle type for read / write operations on files/stdin/stdout/stderr.
+A handle type for read / write operations on files, stdin, stdout, stderr.
+You can create `IOHandle` value by `IO::open_file`, and close it by `IO::close_file`.
+Also there are global `IO::IOHandle::stdin`, `IO::IOHandle::stdout`, `IO::IOHandle::stderr`.

 #### `_file_ptr : IOHandle -> Ptr`.
 Get pointer to C's `FILE` value from an `IOHandle`